-Both the website and books aim to summarise some of the more interesting developments in the two sectors of robotics and automation, which are directly linked, and often one and the same.

-In developing an editorial policy for RoboticsAndAutomationNews.com, we decided to cover as many aspects of robotics and automation as resources allow.
-However, we decided to give priority to physical robotics and automation, rather than their virtual equivalents.

-Now

-Both the website and publications aim to summarise some of the more interesting developments in the two sectors of robotics and automation, which are directly linked, and often one and the same.
+Both the website and publications aim to summarise some of the more interesting technologies in robotics and automation, particularly as they relate to manufacturing and logistics.

 In developing an editorial policy for RoboticsAndAutomationNews.com, we decided to cover as many aspects of robotics and automation as resources allow.
 However, we decided to give priority to physical robotics and automation, rather than their virtual equivalents.